Nisarg2612/student-union-of-univeristy/README.md

-# student-union-of-univeristy
-MySQL database project
+# Student Union Of Univeristy